Gold Resource (NYSE:GORO) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Gold Resource (NYSE:GORO – Free Report) in a report released on Sunday.
+StockNews.com started coverage on shares of Gold Resource (NYSE:GORO – Free Report) in a research report report published on Monday morning.
 The brokerage issued a sell rating on the stock.

-Separately, HC Wainwright decreased their price target on Gold Resource from $1.75 to $1.50 and set a buy rating on the stock in a research note on Friday, March 15th.
+Separately, HC Wainwright dropped their price objective on shares of Gold Resource from $1.75 to $1.50 and set a buy rating for the company in a report on Friday, March 15th.

 Read Our Latest Stock Analysis on GORO

-A number of hedge funds and other institutional investors have recently modified their holdings of the company.
-Engineers Gate Manager LP bought a new position in shares of Gold Resource during the fourth quarter valued at about $28,000.
-Prudential Financial Inc. bought a new position in Gold Resource during the 2nd quarter valued at approximately $41,000.
-Two Sigma Securities LLC purchased a new stake in Gold Resource during the 1st quarter valued at $27,000.
-HRT Financial LP purchased a new position in shares of Gold Resource in the 4th quarter worth $45,000.
-Finally, Charles Schwab Investment Management Inc. raised its holdings in Gold Resource by 89.3% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 48,406 shares of the company’s stock valued at $109,000 after acquiring an additional 22,830 shares during the period.
-Institutional investors and hedge funds own 18.38% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+Engineers Gate Manager LP acquired a new stake in shares of Gold Resource during the 4th quarter worth about $28,000.
+Prudential Financial Inc. purchased a new position in Gold Resource during the second quarter worth about $41,000.
+Two Sigma Securities LLC acquired a new stake in shares of Gold Resource during the first quarter valued at about $27,000.
+HRT Financial LP purchased a new stake in shares of Gold Resource in the 4th quarter valued at approximately $45,000.
+Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of Gold Resource by 89.3% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 48,406 shares of the company’s stock worth $109,000 after acquiring an additional 22,830 shares during the last quarter.
+Hedge funds and other institutional investors own 18.38% of the company’s stock.

 About Gold Resource